 I also want to better understand our physiology and how respiration works at 96°c vs 20°c and in a dry vs moist environment.
 Do our lungs transfer O2 and CO2 as effectively in a hot sauna?
+Informal sampling with an Oximeter indicates my blood oxygen is slightly lower than average after I’ve been in the sauna and slightly higher than average after cooling down.
+We know that this is not likely due to any changes in the amount of ambient oxygen in the air so is likely a change in how it’s transferred in my lungs.
 Dr. Jari Laukkanen is an expert on sauna health and I’ve a friend who’s an anesthesiologist at Mayo Clinic so hopefully more to come on this soon.

 I would also like to better understand, besides bather comfort and enjoyment, what affects poor ventilation and high CO2 have specific to sauna.
 Does higher blood CO2 lower the affect of sauna on relaxing muscles after a workout?
 Or lower the affect on diminishing heart disease or dementia?
 Higher CO2 levels are likely to cause bathers to spend less time in the sauna due to a feeling of suffocation or dizziness, what affect does that have on health and other benefits?
 Or increased blood pressure, heart rate or heart rate variability?

 In a sauna there is a bit greater air pressure near the ceiling than at the floor (stack effect, heat rises, etc.).
 Is it enough to make a difference in respiration?
-In theory we’d take in more O2 and eliminate less CO2, but how much?
+In theory we’d take in more O2 and eliminate less CO2, but my own blood oxygen indicates just the opposite.
 Does vent placement matter with this?

 I want to better understand löyly.
 Some I can do here but mostly I require a trip to Finland this next winter! 🙂